mukul816/mukul816/README.md

 ## Aspiring Data Analyst | SQL | Power BI | Python | Excel | Business Analytics

-I am an aspiring **Data Analyst** with an Economics background and hands-on experience in **SQL, Power BI, Python, Excel, and basic Machine Learning**.
+I am an aspiring **Data Analyst** with an Economics background and hands-on experience in **SQL, Power BI, Python, Excel, and  Machine Learning**.
 I have learned how to work with data using SQL queries, create dashboards using Power BI, perform analysis using Python, and present insights in a business-friendly way.

 My goal is to start my career in **Data Analytics, Business Intelligence, and Data-driven Decision Making**.